wmdmark/jquery-rickroll/README.md

-# jQuery RickRoll plugin v1.0
+# jQuery RickRoll plugin v3.1.88.5rc12a

 ## What is it?
-In the spirit of [Desiging for Emotion](http://www.youtube.com/watch?v=dQw4w9WgXcQ&autoplay=1), enhance the UX of any website or app by randomly RickRolling your users.
+Enhance the UX of any website or app by randomly RickRolling your users!

-There's a bonus feature for those special users who roll with IE.
+BONUS: A bonus feature for those special users who roll with IE.

 ## Usage
 ```js
 $("a:visible").rickRoll();
 ```

+## License
+(The BSD/MIT APACHE License, 1999 version)[*](http://www.youtube.com/watch?v=dQw4w9WgXcQ&autoplay=1)

+THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES, RICKROLLING OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.